Prakruthi-G-H/bmw-homepage-clone/README.md

 ## ✨ Features

+- Responsive homepage layout
-- Clean and modern UI inspired by BMW’s official website
+- Modern UI inspired by the official BMW website
+- Semantic HTML structure
-- Well-structured HTML & CSS
+- Clean and organized CSS
-- Organized assets (images & videos)
+- Image and video asset integration
-- No external frameworks used
+- No external libraries or frameworks used

 ## 📁 Project Structure